ITISFoundation/osparc-docs/docs/d1.1-report/specs/high-level.md

 - **User Interface**: The user interface shall primarily be a browser- based GUI.
 It shall be user-friendly and interactive.
-It shall support interface elements that permit setting parameters and properties, visualizing 3D scenes, displaying data (tables, plots, trees, image-data, etc.) and messages, setting up and displaying work-flows (“workbench”), monitoring and administering computational resources, as well as accessing and managing data (local data and data in the DAT-CORE).
-With lower priority, the user interface should also offer a scripting interface (Python-based).
-Through the GUI, users shall be able to access data and models (including search functionality), manage access rights, set up studies and workflows, execute and monitor services locally and in the cloud, as well as perform analysis and post-processing.
+It shall support interface elements that permit setting parameters and properties, visualizing 3D scenes, displaying data (tables, plots, trees, image-data, etc.) and messages, setting up and displaying work-flows ("workbench"), monitoring and administering computational resources, as well as accessing and managing data (local data and data in the DAT-CORE).
+With lower priority and/or at a later stage, the user interface should also offer a scripting interface (Python-based).
+Through the GUI, users shall be able to access data and models (including search functionality), manage access rights, set up studies and workflows, execute and monitor services locally and in the cloud, as well as perform analysis and post- processing.
 Xxx workbench/flowchart editor xxx
 - **Services Infrastructure**: Service environments that make it easy to run Python scripts, to run executables (Unix-based operating systems, such as Linux, are currently the only platforms used by contacted SPARC